Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 # parallel-programming

-This is the code for coursera online course [Parallel programming](https://www.coursera.org/learn/scala2-parallel-programming/home/week/1) from
+This is the code and lecture notes for coursera online course [Parallel programming](https://www.coursera.org/learn/scala2-parallel-programming/home/week/1) from
 École Polytechnique Fédérale de Lausanne

-I wrote a blog for this course as well, see https://github.com/Victoria-Pinzhen-Liao/blog_parallel-programming

-#  Parallel programming

-:octocat: All of the code in this blog can be found on [GitHub](https://github.com/Victoria-Pinzhen-Liao/parallel-programming)

 ----

 Paralleled programming is becoming more and more critical.
 Almost every desktop computer, laptop, or handheld device is equipped with multi-core processors and capable of executing computations in parallel.
 Therefore, it is more important than ever to harness these resources.